 7. Be the Reception MVP

 Even if you’re seriously afraid of public speaking, you’ve got to shove it all aside for your bride.
-One of your Maid of Honor duties is to give a seriously awesome speech at the wedding reception.
+One of your Maid of Honor duties is to give a seriously awesome Maid of Honor speech at the wedding reception (or rehearsal dinner).
 Whether you’re sentimental, funny, or sweet…just be you and reflect on your amazing friend and her awesome partner for life.
 And no!
 You can’t mention any exes or embarrassing moments.

 9. Help as the Party Unwinds

 As the party eventually ends and the bride’s on the dance floor not quite ready to go home, it’s time for you to close out the party.
-You’ll make sure there are no gifts left in the bridal suite, that everyone’s belongings have made it home with them and that all the loose ends are tied up.
+You’ll make sure there are no gifts left at the venue, that everyone’s belongings have made it home with them and that all the loose ends are tied up.
 Though this doesn’t only fall on your shoulders, it’ll be nice for the bride’s parents and in-laws to have an extra hand should they need it.

 So no matter how little or how much help a bride might need, the most important Maid of Honor duties are the ones that make sure the bride is calm, cool, and happy!

 As a MOH, your main focus should be finding ways to help the bride.
 This can mean volunteering your time or just being a friend to vent to.
 What you should always try to avoid is making the bride more stressed than she might already be!
 That could involve overstepping boundaries, being too picky when it comes to the color of the bridesmaid dresses, etc. Overall, just try to be easy-breezy and not a pain in the you know what!